x42/sisco.lv2/README.md

 LV2Atom messages are written into a ringbuffer in the LVhost in the DSP-thread.
-This ringbuffer is sent to the UI in another thread (jalv and ardour use a g_timeout() usually at 40ms ~ 25fps), and finally things are painted in the X11/gtk-main thread.
+This ringbuffer is sent to the UI in another thread (jalv and ardour use a `g_timeout()` usually at 40ms ~ 25fps), and finally things are painted in the X11/gtk-main thread.

-NB. /high-speed/ visualization is a valid use-case for LV2 instance access.
+NB. accurate (low layency, high-speed) visualization is a valid use-case for LV2 instance access.

-Apart from that this plugin implements a simple audio oscilloscope Mono and Stereo variants are available.
+Apart from that this plugin implements a simple audio oscilloscope with triggering and markers.
+Mono and Stereo variants are available

 Usage